deeri1x/public-instructions/drill-super-easy-sealegs.md

 1. Complete the single **//TODO**  in the `main` method in the `Main` class provided, using the documentation to guide you.
    1. If you have completed the task properly, you will pass all the tests in `MainTests`.
    2. You might find it useful to run your main if your tests aren't passing.
-Here is an example of a correctly working main:
+Here is an example of what you'll see in the console for a correctly working main:

 ---

+---

 2503

+---
 ---